flipz357/flipz357.github.io/index.md

 At Heidelberg University

+- Lecture on advanced programming with python
 - Seminar on different self-attention mechanisms in transformer models
 - Seminar on computational argumentation
-- Seminar on advances in semantic parsing and generation (two term projects of excellent students resulted in publications [[1](https://arxiv.org/abs/2106.04565)] [[2](https://arxiv.org/abs/2203.13226)])
+- Seminar on semantic parsing and generation (two term projects of excellent students resulted in publications [[1](https://arxiv.org/abs/2106.04565)] [[2](https://arxiv.org/abs/2203.13226)])
-- Lecture on advanced programming with python

 ### Invited talks

-- Metrics of meaning representations and their interesting applications @DMR workshop at IWCS 2023
+- *Metrics of meaning representations and their interesting applications* @DMR workshop at International Conference for Comp.
+Semantics, 2023, Nancy, France